jeremyc61298/Maze-Game/README.md

 # Maze-Game
-Maze game built for OOP which created randomly generated maze for a player to solve.
+Maze game built for OOP which creates a randomly generated maze for a player to solve.